Advantages/Disadvantages of Various Styles of Roofing

 Gable roofs are formed with two slopes coming together to form a triangle.

-- Advantages: These are easy to design, keeping costs down, while also providing a slope for water to drain off.
+- Advantages: These are easy to design, and they keep costs down, while also providing a slope for water to drain off.

 These roofs are simple, but they need to be well constructed to make sure they are sturdy.